Fallbrook, California: Education

+Media

+Filming location

+Part of the 1928 film The Mating Call was filmed in Fallbrook.
+The haunted house from the 2007 film Sarah Landon and the Paranormal Hour is in Fallbrook.
+In the 2015 film Thane of East County, one of the filming locations was an apartment building in Fallbrook.

 Notable people

 Fallbrook is a center for the arts with longtime residents fostering a creative atmosphere and newcomers bringing additional talents to the area.
 In the 1940s and 1950s it was the home of film director Frank Capra, who raised olives on his Red Mountain Ranch.
 He served on the Board of the local water district and produced a short subject film about a water rights controversy with the federal government titled "The Fallbrook Story."
 In the mid-2000s, Fallbrook gained popularity among Hollywood celebrities.
 Among those with primary or secondary residences in Fallbrook: